Opuntia alta, Tree Pricklypear

 Other Notes

-Britton and Rose reported O. alta is one of the tallest, if not the tallest, Opuntia species in the United States.
-Sprawling plants of O. alta form large, distinct trunks even if they are not upright, and mature plants are much taller/larger than O. lindheimeri.
-Also, O. alta may have yellow to pale-green stigmas, whereas O. lindheimeri has decidedly green stigmas.
-O. alta does not naturally occur in central, eastern, or western TX.
+Britton and Rose (1919) reported O. alta as one of the tallest—if not the tallest—Opuntia species in the United States.
+Mature plants form large, distinct trunks even when sprawling rather than upright and generally attain a much greater size than O. lindheimeri.
+A distinguishing floral trait includes the stigma coloration; O. alta may exhibit yellow to pale-green stigmas, whereas O. lindheimeri has distinctly green stigmas.

 For more information, see: